 - Internet Access: You will need to be able to access a lot of web-based materials as this course is online.
 If you have connectivity issues, you need to let me know. - Blackboard: The majority of the work for this class will be done using Blackboard.
-You will submit all of your work via Blackboard, whether in drop boxes or on discussion boards. - Word Processing Program: You will need to use Microsoft Word or another word processing program to write your papers.
+You will submit all of your work via Blackboard, whether in drop boxes or on discussion boards. - Word Processing Program: You will need to use Microsoft Word or another word processing program to write final exam (and the first option for the paper).
 If you use a program besides Word, you will need to save your files as Word (.doc or .docx) or PDF documents.
 Please note that as a student at SUNY Oneonta, you can download a copy of Microsoft Office to your device through Office365.
-You can also use the web-based version of Word and other Office programs through Office 365. - Video Recording Program (optional): Ideally you will record an introductory video for the class.
+You can also use the web-based version of Word and other Office programs through Office 365. - Slide Show Program (optional): You may use Microsoft PowerPoint or another slide show creation program for second option for the paper.
+If you choose a program besides PowerPoint, you may save the file as PDF so that I can read it if you choose the second option of the assignment (see separate description of assignment). - Video Recording Program (optional): Ideally you will record an introductory video for the class.
 If you have a smart phone, you can use it for the introductory video, or you can use another program, such as Screencast-O-Matic (available on the web) for the video.
 If you do not have this capability, do not worry.
 I will give alternative means of fulfilling those assignments. - Microsoft Stream, YouTube, or another location to save your videos (optional): Because I want you to link any video you make to Blackboard, you will need to have a location on the web to upload it.
 You have access to Stream through Office 365, but you can also use YouTube if you prefer or a different service.
 I will give instructions for uploading to Stream and for embedding videos to Blackboard.